eaprelsky/infodynamics/book/12_revolutionary_education.md

 Every day, millions of students sit in classrooms designed for an imaginary "average" learner who doesn't actually exist.
 Teachers deliver information at standard frequencies to cognitive circuits with wildly different resonance characteristics.
 Students with mismatched impedance struggle and conclude they're "bad at learning," while those with accidentally compatible circuits excel and assume they're naturally gifted.

-Information physics reveals this tragedy for what it really is: **a massive engineering failure**.
+Information dynamics reveals this tragedy for what it really is: **a massive engineering failure**.

 We've been trying to force diverse electrical systems to operate at identical specifications.
 Imagine the absurdity of connecting a high-frequency processor designed for rapid computation to a low-frequency power supply, then concluding the processor is "defective" when it fails to operate properly.
 Yet this is precisely what we do in education every day.

-The theoretical framework of information physics points toward a completely different approach: **adaptive learning systems that automatically match instructional characteristics to individual cognitive circuit parameters**.
+The theoretical framework of information dynamics points toward a completely different approach: **adaptive learning systems that automatically match instructional characteristics to individual cognitive circuit parameters**.
 Instead of forcing students to adapt to rigid educational delivery systems, we can engineer learning environments that adapt to the unique electrical characteristics of each mind.

 This isn't just an incremental improvement in teaching methods—it represents a fundamental paradigm shift that could transform human potential on a massive scale.